-Report an early dismissal through the Safe Arrival system or bring a note from your parents/guardians to the Attendance Office before 7:55 a.m. to obtain a dismissal slip.
+Report an early dismissal through the Safe Arrival system before 7:55 a.m. to obtain a dismissal slip.
 When you leave the school, physically report to the attendance office and sign out before departing.
-If you returm the same day, sign in upon your return.
+If you return the same day, sign in upon your return.